hugomods/site/main/content/docs/docker/index.md

 The rest of steps are performed on your site root.
 {{< /bootstrap/alert >}}

-### Install Dependencies
+### Install Dependencies (Optional)

+> Skip this step if your site/theme doesn't require it.

-You may need to install the dependencies before running Hugo server, such as install dependencies via `npm`.
+You may want to install the dependencies before running Hugo server, such as install dependencies via `npm`.

 ```sh
 docker run \